-We are proud to announce that Automata Network, a web3 middleware protocol focused on protecting fairness & privacy, is joining forces with the League of Entropy (LoE)!
+We are proud to announce that Automata (opens new window), a Web3 middleware protocol focused on protecting fairness & privacy, is joining forces with the League of Entropy (LoE)!
 Automata is becoming the 17th member to join the LoE and the first partner joining from Singapore - a significant milestone for the LoE.

-We’ve asked Automata some key questions that we’ve regularly ask of new LoE members - see here, here and here - on the value of drand.
+We’ve asked Automata some key questions that we’ve previously asked other LoE members - see here (opens new window), here (opens new window) and here (opens new window) - on the value of drand.
 Here are the team's answers.

 Why is drand important as a protocol for the next generation of the Internet in your opinion?